lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the Data & Storage page and open the file explorer dialog of target data folder.
-Click the folder icon in the Control column to the right of the data folder to open the file explorer.
+Click the folder icon or the folder name to open the file explorer.

 .. image:: first_step_to_access_filebrowser.png
    :alt: first step to access FileBrowser